cli135/computational-genomics-team-47/README.md

 The `main.py` file is the one that runs the entire contamination classification program.

 ## Repository Folder Structure Summary
-- `src` contains the Python program that classifies contaminants in reads user a exact matching k-mer database (and the least common ancestor algorithm and root-to-leaf paths).
+- `src` contains the Python program that classifies contaminants in reads user a exact matching k-mer database (and the least common ancestor algorithm).
 - The program is structured chronologically like below:
   - (0.) `main.py` (main method starts here)
   - (1.) `taxonomy_tree.py`